 100 Ways to Help the High Street

-High streets and town centres have long been facing significant challenges; however, it is not always clear how place leaders should respond to such issues to enhance centre performance.
-This report, produced by the Association for Town and City Management (ATCM), and based on real-life examples, details a range of 100 tools which can have a positive impact on centres.
+High streets and town centres across the UK are facing significant challenges; however, it is not always clear how place leaders should respond to such issues to enhance centre performance.
+This report, produced by the Association for Town and City Management (ATCM), and based on real-life examples, details a range of 100 tools which can have a positive impact on town and city centres (further information is found at http://www.100ways.org.uk).
 The proposed interventions are grouped into eight areas, with some more ambitious than others, as seen below:

 - Working Together (collaborative partnership working of a range of stakeholders is required to manage the complexity of places)

 - The Safe and Secure High Street (places need to be perceived and experienced as safe and secure to attract and maintain place users and businesses)

 - Enhancing the Streetscape (public realm needs to be attractive and well-maintained, with considerations of lighting, landscaping, paving, street furniture, planting, public art, and signage important)

 - Consumer Marketing, Animation and Events (places should provide and communicate an interesting and unique experience for a wide range of place users)

 - Accessing the High Street (centre performance is impacted by the flow of people into and across the place, with linked trips, public transport, and car parking important considerations)

 - Attracting Investment and Getting the Business Mix Right (the centre’s offer must meet the needs of the local catchment, as well as attracting visitors, with pop-up activity and repurposing of vacant units also important attractors)